smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/13 - Set Operations.md

 There is no SQL set operation to find the symmetric difference of a dataset.
 You can use a `FULL OUTER JOIN` to find the symmetric difference of two datasets using the `ISNULL` function.

-This SQL statement returns the records that are in `TableA` but not in `TableB` along with the records in `TableB` that are not in `TableA`.
+This SQL statement returns the records that are in `TableA` but not in `TableB`, along with the records in `TableB` that are not in `TableA`.
 The result set will include two NULL markers.
-Note that the predicate logic is placed on the `ID` column which has a `NOT NULL` constraint.
+Note that the predicate logic is placed on the `ID` column, which has a `NOT NULL` constraint.

 ```sql
 SELECT  ISNULL(a.ID, b.ID) AS ID,